McConnell won’t say if Senate would back Herman Cain for Fed

 Asked if a Cain nomination would face problems, McConnell, R-Ky., noted that successful nominees must pass background checks and have a likelihood of confirmation.

-“And as you know some of my members have expressed concern about that nomination,” the famously guarded McConnell told reporters.
-“But as far as I know it hasn’t been made yet.”
+“And, as you know, some of my members have expressed concern about that nomination,” McConnell told reporters.
+“But as far as I know, it hasn’t been made yet.”

 “We’ll see who’s actually nominated,” said McConnell.

+The White House offered no fresh comment Thursday about Trump’s intentions, referring reporters to his earlier comments about Cain.

+Trump initially called Cain “a very terrific man” who would “do very well there.”
+But he said earlier this week that he didn’t know how Cain was faring in the vetting process and that Cain “will make that determination” whether to continue.

 Cain, former CEO of Godfather’s Pizza, ran for the 2012 Republican presidential nomination.
-He dropped out after allegations of sexual harassment and infidelity, which he denied.
-Last year, In September, he helped found a pro-Trump super political action committee, America Fighting Back PAC, whose website says, “We must protect Donald Trump and his agenda from impeachment.”
+He dropped out of the race after allegations of sexual harassment and infidelity, which he denied.
+Last year, in September, he helped found a pro-Trump super political action committee, America Fighting Back PAC, whose website says, “We must protect Donald Trump and his agenda from impeachment.”

 Cain formerly served on the board of the Fed’s Kansas City regional bank.
 He has also called for a return to the gold standard to control inflation, which most economists consider unworkable.